alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 **Figure 1.2** gives a nice illustration of content transitions and shared element transitions used in the Google Play Newsstand app.
 Although we can't be sure without looking at the Newsstand source code, my best guess is that the transitions are set as follows:

 * The exit and reenter content transitions for activity `A` (the calling activity) are both `null`.
 We can tell because the views in `A` are not animated when the user exits or reenters the activity.
-* The enter content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into view from the bottom of the screen.
+* The enter content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into place from the bottom of the screen.
 * The return content transition for activity `B` is a `TransitionSet` that plays two child transitions that play in parallel: a `Slide(Gravity.TOP)` transition targeting the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the bottom half of the activity.
 The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity `A`.
 * The enter and return shared element transitions both use a simple `ChangeImageTransform`, causing the magazine's cover `ImageView` to be animated seamlessly across the two activities.

 You've also probably noticed the cool circular reveal animation that plays under the shared element during the transition.
 We will cover how this can be done in a future blog post.
-For now, let's keep things simple and first familiarize ourselves with the Activity Transitions API.
+For now, let's keep things simple and first familiarize ourselves with the Activity and Fragment transition APIs.

-### Getting Started with the Activity Transitions API
+### Introducing the Activity Transition API

-Summarized below are the simple steps required to use Activity Transitions in your application:
+Summarized below are the simple steps required to create an Activity transition in your application:

 * Enable content transitions for both the calling and called activities by requesting the [`Window.FEATURE_CONTENT_TRANSITIONS`][FEATURE_CONTENT_TRANSITIONS] window feature, either programatically or in your theme's XML.
 * Specify [exit][setExitTransition] and [enter][setEnterTransition] content transitions for your calling and called activities respectively.
 Material-themed applications have their content exit and enter transitions set to `null` and [`Fade`][Fade] respectively by default.
 [Reenter][setReenterTransition] and [return][setReturnTransition] transitions default to the activity's exit and enter content transitions respectively if they are not explicitly set.
 * Specify [exit][setSharedElementExitTransition] and [enter][setSharedElementEnterTransition] shared element transitions for your calling and called activities respectively.
 Material-themed applications have their shared element exit and enter transitions set to [`@android:transition/move`][Move] by default.
 [Reenter][setSharedElementReenterTransition] and [return][setSharedElementReturnTransition] transitions default to the activity's exit and enter shared element transitions respectively if they are not explicitly set.
-* To start an Activity Transition with no content transitions and no shared elements, call the `startActivity(Context, Bundle)` method, passing `null` as the second argument.
+* To start an Activity transition with no content transitions and no shared elements, call the `startActivity(Context, Bundle)` method and pass `null` as the second argument.
-* To start an Activity Transition with content transitions but no shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:
+* To start an Activity transition with content transitions but no shared elements, call the `startActivity(Context, Bundle)` method and pass the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity).toBundle();
     ```
-* To start an Activity Transition with content transitions and shared elements, call the `startActivity(Context, Bundle)` method, passing the following `Bundle` as the second argument:
+* To start an Activity transition with content transitions and shared elements, call the `startActivity(Context, Bundle)` method and pass the following `Bundle` as the second argument:

     ```java
     ActivityOptions.makeSceneTransitionAnimation(activity, pairs).toBundle();